 Medical assistance is provided as a service to currently enrolled AUM students by means of an agreement with the AUM Nursing Care Center, located in Room 102, Moore Hall.
 These services are available for a minimum co-payment of \$5.00 per visit.
+There are other medical services available at a higher fee.
 Students must show a valid AUM student identification card at the time they are seen.